Figuring Out the Old City

 who makes the traditional silver knives and other ornamental chains and jewelry which is used in the Cretan weddings.
 It is really magnificent handmade work and if you are looking for the perfect gift to bring back, something that is uniquely Cretan then stop in here.
 He is often working late in his shop which is on Hatzimichali Daliani #52 just around the corner from those restaurants above.
 He is a very nice guy who will be happy to show you his work.
 You can also visit his website at www.boulakas.com

 If you walk uphill you will come to Kasteli and on the way pass remnants of the old wall, much of it used as walls for later buildings.
 You will also see the Minoan excavations on Kanevaro Street, covered by a large structure to keep out the rain.
-The small street west of
+The small street

 the archaeological site will lead you past the Monastery Pension which is built in the ruins of the Dominican Nunnery of Santa Maria Dei Miracoli, built in 1615 and destroyed by German bombs.

 It was these same bombs that exposed Minoan pottery shards and led to the excavation of the ancient city of Kydonia, which until then its whereabouts were unknown.
 At the peak of Kasteli is the former Venetian Palace complex which became a prison under the Turks and is currently the Polytechnic.
 Through the gate on your left you come to a large parking lot and the Government House, built in 1898 by the Great Powers in the period between Crete's independence from Crete and union with Greece.
 It is now occupied

 by squatters.
 The Palace of the Rector of which little exists was on the western side of the square at the top of Lithinon Street.

 From the edge of the square you have fine view of the old harbor and the town.
 The whole area is full of interesting buildings, some of which escaped the wrath of the German bombs and some which didn't and are now garden walls and property boundaries.